 Laughter is like an aerobic exercise, since it involves forceful exhalation from the lungs.
 Laughing for 30 minutes will feel like a workout.

-Laughter Yoga classes are held at Edgewood Summit every third Friday of the month.
+Laughter Yoga classes are held at Edgewood Summit a retirement community in Charleston, WV every third Friday of the month.
 It’s one of a dozen fitness classes and activities offered at Edgewood Summit.
 You can find a complete list of activities here.